w3roman/docker-laravel/README.md

 > Cross-Origin Request Blocked: The Same Origin Policy disallows reading the remote resource at https://[::]:51730/@vite/client...<br>
 Cross-Origin Request Blocked: The Same Origin Policy disallows reading the remote resource at https://[::]:51730/resources/js/app.js...

-To fix them, you need to add the server `https://[::]:51730` to the exceptions.
+To fix them, you need to add the server `https://[::]:51730` to an exception.

 - `about:preferences#privacy`